-Schematic of lateral epitaxial growth of WS2- WSe2 and MoS2-MoSe2 heterostructures.
+Schematic of lateral epitaxial growth of WS2-WSe2, and MoS2-MoSe2 heterostructures d, Raman mapping at 419 cm-1 (WS2 A1g signal), demonstrating that WS2 is localized at the center region of the triangular domain.

 - A triangular domain of WS2 (MoS2) is first grown using a CVD process. - The peripheral edges of the triangular domain feature unsaturated dangling bonds that function as the active growth front for the continued addition, and incorporation of precursor atoms to extend the two dimensional crystal in the lateral direction.